Jaw Dropping ... breathtaking Kenya

 The ultimate lodge in a breathtaking setting.
 Highly recommended

 Our trip was topped and tailed with Nairobi.
-With a late arrival, we experienced the legendary Fairmont Norfolk for quick refreshment before some sleep and our early charter flight to the Mara.
+With a late arrival, we experienced the legendary Fairmont Norfolk for a quick refreshment before some sleep and our early charter flight to the Mara.
 On our departure, we loved Hemingways Nairobi.
-A relatively small but grand looking hotel in beautiful grounds with suite accommodation, it provides a stylish last night gala option or comfortable base for day rooms before an international flight home.
+A relatively small but grand looking hotel in beautiful grounds with suite accommodation, it provides a stylish last night gala option or a comfortable base for day rooms before an international flight home.

-To truly embrace the ‘Out of Africa’ theme, close to Hemingways is the real ‘farm in Africa’ – the Karen Blixen estate is now a state owned museum in beautiful grounds.
-A possibility for some sightseeing or drinks reception (with support of an expert DMC such as Green Route to orchestrate!).
+To truly embrace the ‘Out of Africa’ theme, close to Hemingways is the real ‘farm in Africa’ – the Karen Blixen estate is now a state-owned museum in beautiful grounds.
+A possibility for some sightseeing or drinks reception (with the support of an expert DMC such as Green Route to orchestrate!).
 We adored a brief visit to the Giraffe Centre, adjoining the legendary Giraffe Manor – a chance to get up close, take a selfie and interact with these beautiful creatures.

 From the UK, British Airways and Kenya Airways operate direct non-stop flights.
 BA arrives late evening, therefore requires a Nairobi stopover on arrival; Kenya Airways is an overnight flight from the UK, thus allowing you to connect directly to the safari charter flights from the Wilson Airport.
 BA operate a late flight back to the UK – allowing ample time to soak up the lodge, enjoy some comfort in Nairobi and a final farewell dinner before slumbering onto the flight home.
 Note that Nairobi is not the finest airport – so do consider budgeting for some lounge passes if your group is flying economy!